muhdManor/RealTimeSystems/README.md

 ## Week_5

-A queue in a real-time operating system (RTOS) is a kernel object that is capable of passing information between tasks without incurring overwrites from other tasks or entering into a race condition.
-Using Queues, One task performs basic echo on Serial.
-If it sees "delay" followed by a number, it sends the number (in a queue) to the second task.
+Using Queues, One task performs basic echo on Serial and sends number (in a queue) to the second task.
 If it receives a message in a second queue, it prints it to the console.
 The second task blinks an LED.
 When it gets a message from the first queue (number), it updates the blink delay to that number.
 Whenever the LED blinks 100 times, the second task sends a message to the first task to be printed.